 The increasing demand for personalised nutrition and foods represents an opportunity, yet a challenge for food industry.
 In the case of food texture, different segments of consumers with different preferred textures have been identified recently by marketing researchers.
 Consumers were separated in categories corresponding to their preference for food textures.
 In order to develop products that will be successful on the market, it is essential to understand the reasons for product acceptance and rejection.
 However, this is not enough.
 Most products are playing in very competitive markets.
 To be successful products must not only be acceptable, but must ‘delight’ the consumer.
 Developing products with the knowledge of how texture acts to aid in this is a critically important tool.

 Many foods that are highly liked are composed of multiple components with considerably different mechanical properties on macroscopic length scales.
 The mechanical contrast between the components might lead to contrasting texture sensations, which have been suggested to enhance palatability of foods.
 Texture contrast and texture heterogeneity can make generally well-liked foods even more liked.
 Mechanical contrasts can be caused by inhomogeneity in food structure at different length scales.
 The combination of macroscopic components with contrasting mechanical properties in composite foods results in complex oral food breakdown behaviour in mouth and dynamic texture perception.

-- Knowledge on the interrelationships between food properties, especially texture heterogeneity, expectations, bolus properties, food oral processing behavior, dynamic sensory and emotion perception and liking in consumers varying in age, ethnicity and eating capability.
+- Knowledge on the interrelationships between food properties, especially texture heterogeneity, expectations, bolus properties, food oral processing behaviour, dynamic sensory and emotion perception and liking in consumers varying in age, ethnicity and eating capability